What to Bring

 Sleep is vital to your health and for helping your body heal and recover from illness.
 It can be a challenge to get regular sleep while you’re in the hospital, but there are some simple tips you can follow for better sleep while you’re here.

-At Ojai Valley Community Hospital, we believe in each person’s right to make decisions regarding his or her medical treatment.
-You have the right to complete an Advance Directive.
-This document allows you to put your healthcare wishes in writing, as well as designate someone to make treatment decisions for you should you become unable to make decisions for yourself.
+At Community Memorial Hospital, we believe that each person has the right to accept or refuse any medical treatment.
+Each person also has the right to complete an Advance Directive.
+An Advance Directive allows you to put your healthcare wishes and values in writing, as well as designate someone to make medical decisions for you if you are unable to do so yourself.
+You may also ask your doctor to complete a POLST form, which clarifies your wishes for end-of-life care.

-It is your responsibility to provide a copy of your Advance Directive to the hospital so that it can be kept with your records.
-If you have any questions about your healthcare decisions, please talk with your doctor.
+If you have already completed an Advance Directive or POLST form, it is important that you bring it to the hospital so that it can be kept with your records.
+If you have questions about healthcare decisions please talk with your doctor, our Social Services Department at 805/652-5010 or our hospital Ethics Committee.

 Translation and Interpreting Services

-Ojai Valley Community Hospital is pleased to provide translation and interpreting services to assist patients with a language or communication barrier.
+Community Memorial Hospital is pleased to provide translation and interpreting services to assist patients with a language or communication barrier.
 The following translation and interpreter services are available free of charge.

 Face-to-Face Spanish Interpreters

-Ojai Valley Community Hospital offers qualified, in-house Spanish interpreters.
+Community Memorial Hospital offers qualified, in-house Spanish interpreters.

 Available 24 hours per day, 7 days a week, with access to over 200 languages.